Cluster operations

 Automatic restarts

 The Commons Operator of the Stackable Platform may restart Pods automatically, for purposes such as ensuring that TLS certificates are up-to-date.
-For details, see the Commons Operator documentation.
+For details, see Temporary credentials lifetime as well as the Commons Operator documentation.